splunk-soar-connectors/code42v2/CONTRIBUTING.md

 properties to ingest more alerts.

 After the ingestion completes, go to the Sources tab and look at the newly ingested alerts.
-Click on alert and go to the "Analyst" view.
+Click on the alert and go to the "Analyst" view.
 Finally, use the "Action" and "Playbook" buttons to run actions or playbooks.

 ## Reset Polling Checkpoint